Is Your Philosophy Your Position?

 “It takes courage to face truth and courage to recognize your honor is not another man’s honor.
 One man’s truth, or honor, or courage isn’t the test for anyone else.”

 How often does that happen in life?
 It’s easy to write it.
-We can always go back and edit in the best decision for a certain situation.
-It's the infamous re-write.
+We can always go back and re-write the best decision for a certain situation.
 But, sometimes in real life we see the right choice going away in the rear-view mirror.
 Hesitation was the dance of the day and that right choice slipped away.

 Know what you want.
 Know what you’re willing to do for it.
 Be settled in it.